chiabingxuan/DSA3101-Group-Project/README.md

 ### 3.1 Data Acquisition

 We collected survey data to investigate the travel patterns and satisfaction levels of NUS students, with regards to the NUS bus system.
 In our survey, respondents were asked to share **two bus trips** that they embarked on for the day.
-The [survey link](https://docs.google.com/forms/d/1zh5M9Sccn3ifxcOOJd2UMj7cQSFKPWmvD-RG1PZA9QM/edit) was circulated online on various NUS platforms, including the official Telegram channel for the NUS College of Humanities and Sciences.
+The [survey link](https://docs.google.com/forms/d/1zh5M9Sccn3ifxcOOJd2UMj7cQSFKPWmvD-RG1PZA9QM/edit) was circulated online on various NUS platforms, including the official Telegram channel for the NUS College of Humanities and Sciences (CHS).

 ### 3.2 Data Dictionary of Original Survey Data